incendia-tech/ethglobal-incendia-auction/frontend/CONTRACT_INTEGRATION.md

 - Create a new project
 - Copy the Sepolia RPC URL

-### 2. Get a Test Account
+### 2. Connect MetaMask
+- Install MetaMask browser extension
-- Create a new MetaMask wallet or use an existing one
+- Create a new wallet or use an existing one
-- Export the private key (Settings → Security & Privacy → Reveal Private Key)
+- Switch to Sepolia testnet
 - Fund the account with Sepolia ETH from a [faucet](https://sepoliafaucet.com/)

 ### 3. Deploy the Contract